novos-org/novos/README.md

 </div>

 > [!WARNING]
-> This is currently beta software.
+> **novos** is currently beta software.
+Expect frequent updates and potential breaking changes as we approach v1.0.

 ## What is novos?
 novos is a lightning-fast static site generator (SSG) built in Rust.
 It takes your Markdown files and turns them into a website in milliseconds.